LvMalware/lvha256/test_files/README.md

-#Examples
+# Examples

-This directory conatins example files for test purposes.
+This directory contains example files for test purposes.

 The output of each file should be as these on the table below.